The Voice of Job Seekers

 Consultants must find creative solutions.
 They adopt different strategies to identify and solve different problems.
 These thoughtful approaches require a deep understanding of the consultant’s client and industry.

-Do you have as deep an understanding of your industry and potential employers?
+Do you have a deep understanding of your industry and potential employers?

 Read Think Like a Consultant: Win at Today’s Job Search